MrRyushi/STDISCM-P3/README.md

 - **Networking**: Runs on a different machine than the producer and communicates via network sockets.

 ##Input Parameters
 `p`: Number of producer threads/instances.
+Producers can be only `6` at most.

 `c`: Number of consumer threads.